Title Decision Support Systems

 The main learning outcomes of this course are:

-• Understanding basic methods for the analysis of decision problems of firms and public organizations based on the creation of models and the solution of them.
+• Understanding basic methods for the analysis of various kinds of decision problems of firms and public organizations based on the creation of models and the solution of them.

 • Understanding basic methods for supporting decision making in firms and public organizations based on the provision of appropriate forms of processed information to the decision-makers, and the extraction from the available data of knowledge useful for decision making.